Rose v. Locke: Facts

-Defendant was convicted for having committed a crime against nature after Defendant entered a home of a woman, produced a knife, forced her to partially disrobe, and compelled her to submit to his twice performing cunnilingus upon her.
-Defendant appealed on the basis that the statutory term "crimes against nature" could not "in and of itself withstand a charge of unconstitutional vagueness" and being unable to find any Tennessee opinion previously applying the statute to the act of cunnilingus.
+Harold Locke was convicted for having committed a "crime against nature" after entering a women's apartment, threatening her with a knife, and forcing her to submit to his twice performing cunnilingus upon her after forcing her to disrobe.

+Locke appealed his conviction on the basis that the statutory term "crimes against nature" could not "in and of itself withstand a charge of unconstitutional vagueness" and being unable to find any Tennessee opinion previously applying the statute to the act of cunnilingus.

 Opinion of the Court

-In a per curiam decision issued on November 17, 1975, the Court found that the statute was not vague, and, furthermore, Defendant could not claim that he was afforded no notice that his conduct might be within the statute's scope.
+In a per curiam decision issued on November 17, 1975, the Court found that the statute was not vague, and, furthermore, Locke could not claim that he was afforded no notice that his conduct might be within the statute's scope.

-The Court rejected Defendant's arguments, stating that the Tennessee statute's proscription encompassed the act of cunnilingus.
+The Court rejected Locket's arguments, stating that the Tennessee statute's proscription encompassed the act of cunnilingus.
 As early as 1955, Tennessee had expressly rejected a claim that "crime against nature" did not cover fellatio, repudiating those jurisdictions which had taken a narrow and restrictive definition of the offense.
 Four years later, the Tennessee Supreme Court was quoted as saying that "the prohibition brings all unnatural copulation with mankind or a beast, including sodomy, within its scope".

 Furthermore, other jurisdictions had already reasonably construed identical statutory language to apply to such acts.
 And given the Tennessee court's clear pronouncements that its statute was intended to effect broad coverage, there was nothing to indicate, clearly or otherwise, that respondent's acts were outside the scope of "crimes against nature".

-Therefore, the statute was not vague, and Defendant's motion was denied.
+Therefore, the statute was not vague, and Locke's motion was denied.